justinjabo250/Using-the-Gradio-application-and-machine-learning-project-forecast-and-analyze-customer-Churn/README.md

 ## Modeling

-During the modeling phase, the evaluation of models took into consideration the imbalanced nature of the data.
-The best performance evaluation estimator would be the AUC score, which provide a balanced assessment for imbalanced datasets.
+The unbalanced nature of the data was considered when evaluating models throughout the modeling phase.
+The AUC score would be the ideal performance evaluation estimator since it offers a fair evaluation for unbalanced datasets.

-We trained the underlisted six models and evaluated their performance based on Area Under the Curve (AUC)
+Area Under the Curve (AUC) was used to assess the performance of the six models that weren't selected.

 - **Logistic Regression**
 - **Decision Tree**